 The most successful Eurovision song of all time is Nel Blu, Dipinto di Blu (aka Volare), sung in the 1958 contest by Domenico Modugno for Italy.
 It has over 22 million sales of the various cover versions, Dean Martin’s version the most well known.
 If this was a list of 20, Volare would be on it.

 There’s no Sandie Shaw, Celine Dion or Loreen on my list but they would be in the 11-20 positions as well.
 And a most notable omission is three-time winner Johnny Logan for which I’ll be burnt at the stake here in Ireland.
 While he doesn’t make my top ten I recognise and respect the influential ambassador he has been for Ireland.

 The brilliant Petra Mede from Sweden gets my award for Best Eurovision Presenter.
 She hosted the live shows solo in 2013, co-hosted with Mans Zelmerlow in 2016, and co-hosted the 60th anniversary show with Graham Norton.

 But it’s the late Noel Kelehan I consider to be the real Mr. Eurovision conducting 29 Eurovision entries including 5 Irish winners and 5 entries for other countries.
 There is a fine tribute to him on Eurovision’s website.

 BEST EUROVISION SONGS: THE SECRET?

 So what’s the secret to getting on my list?
-Win in the UK, play violins or draw on ethnic musical background, be called Dana, and have some connection with Ireland perhaps?
+Win in the UK, play violins, be called Dana, or have some connection with Ireland perhaps?
 No. Just have a good song that entertains.
 And Eurovision gives a carte blanche to participants to achieve this.